meleyal/generative-music-with-javascript/docs/introduction.md

   take some artistic license along the way.

-- **Composition over sound design:** The focus will be on creating musical structures, with sound generation delegated to instrument samples.
-(Note level vs. sample level).
+- **Composition over sound design:** The focus will be on creating musical structures, with sound generation delegated to instrument samples (i.e. working at the note level rather than the sample level).

 - **Systems over performance:** We're aiming for music that is self evolving and requires no interaction from us or the listener (i.e.